Build a SvelteKit Markdown Blog

 export { img }

-Inside the layout you have to import and export the custom component with the same name as the element you want to replace.
+Inside the layout you have to import and export the custom component with the same name as the element you want to replace:

 src/mdsvex.svelte

-<script lang="ts" context="module">
+<script lang="ts" module>

 import { img } from '$lib/components/custom'